 The Dana Center is the nucleus for performing arts programs on the campus of Saint Anselm College.
-The cornerstones of Dana Center performing arts programming are excellence, innovation and world view in the presentation of professional music, dance and drama.
+The cornerstones of Dana Center performing arts programming are excellence, innovation, and world view in the presentation of professional music, dance and drama.
 The Dana Center, Saint Anselm College prides itself on providing programs that respect intelligence, excite curiosity and celebrate the rich and diverse cultures that enhance both the college community and the world at large.
-This multi-disciplinary performing arts center presents 10-15- performances annually in the following genres: International/ Multi-Cultural Works, North American Traditions in Music, Literature in Performing Arts programs are offered through public evening concert performances, daytime student matinee performances, and on-site residencies that facilitate the interaction of the Saint Anselm College students and the local community with the artists in a uniquely intimate setting.
+This multi-disciplinary performing arts center presents 10-15- performances annually in the following genres: International/ Multi-Cultural Works, North American Traditions in Music, Literature in Performance- Classical and Contemporary Theatre, America's Great Dance Companies, and Theatre for Young Audiences.
+These Performing Arts programs are offered through public evening concert performances, daytime student matinee performances, and on-site residencies that facilitate the interaction of the Saint Anselm College students and the local community with the artists in a uniquely intimate setting.